“that you may walk worthy of the Lord, fully pleasing Him, being fruitful in every good work and increasing in the

 Literally, this phrase means “unto all pleasing.”
 Paul wants us to give pleasure to the Lord.
 “Finally then, brethren, we urge and exhort in the Lord Jesus that you should abound more and more, just as you received from us how you ought to walk and to please God” (1 Th 4:1).
 This also infers that a true Christian may have God’s displeasure.

 This word “pleasing” was used originally in the negative sense of a “yes-man” in extra-biblical Greek.
 This person is willing to do anything to please a benefactor.
-The Bible does not use this word in the sense of a cringing attitude.
-“Pleasing” implies anticipation to meet the desires of God.
+However, the Bible does not use this word in the sense of a cringing attitude.
+“Pleasing” implies the Christian’s anticipation to meet the desires of God.
 It is the willingness to do any wish the Lord may please.
 It is the desire to fulfill what is eternally due to God.

 We think of the Lord’s desires in association with affection.
 We love him; how can we please him?
 We try to please the Lord beyond the explicit statements of Scripture.
 Just as a devoted son seeks to please a parent, we seek to please God.
 We seek to anticipate God’s wishes,

 People need to pray that they will please God over men.
 There is a great temptation to live our lives around what men think over what God thinks.
 God condemns pleasing men (Col 3:22; 1 Th 2:4; Gal 1:10).

 Four results come from pleasing God with our lives:

 1. “being fruitful in every good work” (v.
 10)